 Add half of the chilli to a food processor and puree quickly.
 You want to do this until the chunks are removed but not so the mixture is completely smooth.
 You can also use a potato masher.
 Skip this step if you prefer a chunky chilli.

 - White rice - this is the most common way to eat chilli and the way we tend to eat it most of the time.

 - Quinoa - for a healthier alternative to white rice.

 - Nachos - serve on grilled nachos.
-I recommend topping with plenty of cheese. and serving with sour cream and guacamole.
+I recommend topping with plenty of cheese. and serving with sour cream and no-tomato guacamole.

 - On a jacket potato

 - Stuffed peppers - ideal if you're after a lighter option or lunch.

 A bowl of Sweet Potato Chilli just isn't complete without toppings.
 I always serve mine with grated cheddar cheese, chopped coriander and sour cream.
 My husband refuses to eat his without jalapeños.
 I also like to eat it with quick and easy guacamole and tortilla chips at weekends.

 - Season the sweet potato with cumin, paprika and cayenne pepper before you roast it - it's added towards the end of the recipe's cooking time and will not fully absorb all the flavours in the sauce.